By Erin Huffstetler | 12/13/2020 | 14 Comments

 We buy gifts for nieces and nephews, until they’re 18.
 On my side of the family, we have a total of five nieces and nephews to buy for (one niece is an only child, and the other four are siblings).

 We always give our awesome mailman a gift.
 He works hard picking up all the outgoing My Frugal Home shop orders, and dropping off the supplies that go into making them.
 This year, I bought this handmade keychain from another maker on Amazon, and paid for it with part of that gift card that came with our AirMedCare subscription.
+I also made him a batch of hot chocolate spoons.
+Cost: $1.49

-And I’m still fleshing out ideas for my dad, a good guy friend of ours.
 If guy gifts always stump you, stay tuned because I’m working on a big list of homemade gifts for guys.

-In the meantime, be sure to check out my Christmas under $100 challenges from previous years:
+Be sure to check out my Christmas under $100 challenges from previous years: